Ireland–United States relations

 According to the governments of the United States and Ireland, relations have long been based on common ancestral ties and shared values.
 Besides regular dialogue on political and economic issues, the U.S. and Irish governments have official exchanges in areas such as medical research and education.

 Ireland pursues a policy of neutrality through non-alignment and is consequently not a member of NATO, although it does participate in Partnership for Peace.

-In 2012 according to a U.S. Global Leadership Report, 67% of Irish people approved of the U.S. leadership of Barack Obama.
-This was the fourth-highest rating for any surveyed country in Europe.

 History

 Pre-Irish independence

 In 1800 under the Acts of Union 1800, Ireland was politically unified with Britain to form the United Kingdom of Great Britain and Ireland.
 All major diplomatic decisions regarding Ireland were made in London.
-From this time until 1922, when twenty-six of thirty-two counties of Ireland seceded to form the Irish Free State (later becoming the Republic of Ireland), the United States' formal diplomatic affairs with Ireland were carried out through London.
+From this time until 1922, when twenty-six of thirty-two counties of Ireland seceded to form the Irish Free State (later becoming Ireland), the United States' formal diplomatic affairs with Ireland were carried out through London.

 Immigration

 Half of the Irish immigrants to the United States in its colonial era (1607–1775) came from the Irish province of Ulster, while the other half came from the other three provinces (Leinster, Munster and Connacht).

 The Scots-Irish were some of the first settlers in the 13 colonies and played an important role in The War of Independence, as well as being some of the first cattle drivers in North America.
 The Irish exerted their own influence inside the United States, particularly through Democratic Party politics.
 From 1820 to 1860, 2 million Irish arrived in the United States, 75% of these after the Great Irish Famine (or The Great Hunger) of 1845–1852, struck.
 Most of them joined fast-growing Irish shantytowns in American cities.
 The famine hurt Irish men and women alike, especially those poorest or without land.
 It altered the family structures of Ireland because fewer people could afford to marry and raise children, causing many to adopt a single lifestyle.
 Consequently, many Irish citizens were less bound to family obligations and could more easily migrate to the United States in the following decade.